 The success of the Buckle Up program is measured by two things: lives saved and injuries prevented.
 When the program started in 1997, 6,576 kids 19 and under died in car crashes almost every year.
 Today, the number of deaths has been cut by more than half.

-To date, certified child passenger safety technicians at nearly 100,000 child passenger safety events with more than 2 million car seats checked for proper installation.
-Additionally, more than 700,000 car seats have gone to at-risk families, and more than 28 million people have been exposed to the program’s events and outreach activities.
+To date, more than 2.2 million car seats have been checked for proper installation by certified child passenger safety technicians at nearly 100,000 child passenger safety events.
+Additionally, more than 750,000 car seats have gone to at-risk families, and more than 29 million people have been exposed to the program’s events and outreach activities.

-With support from the GM, Safe Kids coalitions conduct more than 3,000 events and over 700 permanent inspection stations each year.
+With support from General Motors, Safe Kids coalitions conduct more than 3,000 events and over 810 permanent inspection stations each year.
 Buckle Up has provided even more child passenger safety education to families in need through the donation of 137 mobile car seat checkup vans by General Motors.

 Around the World

 We live in a global society, where the number of cars in the world will double in the near future.
 Our shared goal is to reach as many kids and families as possible, not only in the United States – where 4 million babies are born each year – but around the world.
 We will continue to use all of the experience we gained through Buckle Up to save lives everywhere by offering training, technical expertise and support for child and family safety.